31 Easy Halloween Crafts You Can Make in Under an Hour

 Get ready for your eyes to “bug” out on Halloween!
 Use our scary-simple tutorial to upgrade your terra-cotta pots from ordinary to an ogle-worthy Halloween plant decoration.
 This creepy-crawly craft calls for covering plastic spiders and centipedes with plaster of Paris for a dramatic look that might leave your skin crawling.
 If you can't find the perfect plant (like the jade plant pictured here), consider using this pot for treats.

 Cream Pumpkin Blooming with Autumn Flowers

 Looking for a more subtle DIY Halloween decoration?
 This faux pumpkin makes a blooming Halloween centerpiece when you plant orange ranunculus and white hydrangea inside.
 To start this flowering fall craft, fill an empty pumpkin with soaked florists foam.
-Press the fall flower stems into the foam and add sprigs of decorative foliage until the pumpkin is overflowing with bright blossoms.
+Press the fall flower stems into the foam and fill in with sprigs of decorative foliage.

 Miniature Haunted House Favor Bags

 Paper haunted house bags will have your guests screaming in delight at your next Halloween party.
 Show off these DIY Halloween treat bags by placing thick branches in a vase and hanging the miniature bags from the display.
 We won't judge if you skip the treats and use them just for decoration—they're too cute to give away!